songkeys/uni-media/README.md

 ## Getting Started

 1. Use this template to create your own library.
-2. Replace all `node-lib-template` in the code with your project's name.
+2. Replace all `uni-media` in the code with your project's name.
 3. Replace all `Songkeys` in the code with your GitHub username.

 Features and acknowledgements: